falconmick/tdd-demo/slides.md

 and with that our implementation is complete!

-One of the downsides to adapting out ILogger was that microsoft chose to expose only a single method because there are ALLOT of overrides for information, error and more so that means we get to implement them!
+One of the downsides to adapting out ILogger was that microsoft chose to expose only a single method because there are ALLOT of overrides for information, error and this results in many possible permutations that we will be stuck coding!
 I personally feel like this is OK, however specifically for ILogger I would typically use a hand rolled mock instead.

-This is because it's possible to add some really cool testing tech as such as tracking of scoped fields and exposing convenience based methods inside of your mock implementation that then make asserting log statements an absolute breeze.
+This is because it's possible to add some really cool testing tech as such as tracking of scoped fields and exposing convenience based methods inside of your mock implementation and much more -->
--->

 ---